Skip to Main Content

 • Keep a personal card with you as a backup — and if you do accidentally use a business card for a personal purchase, repay the charge and tell your employer immediately.

-Either way, you’ve been entrusted with a credit card connected to your employer’s business, and it’s important to use it properly.
+Either way, you’ve been entrusted with a credit card connected to your employer’s business, and it’s important to use it responsibly.
 Here are some general guidelines to follow and actions to avoid when using your company’s credit card:

 5 ways to use your company credit card responsibly